1.820.3345.33

 Lumbini, birthplace of Lord Gautam Buddha

 The founder of Buddhism, Gautam Buddha was born in Lumbini, Kapilvastu which lies in Nepal.
-Buddha was born as a prince of Shakya dynasty- Siddhartha Gautam.
+Buddha was born as a prince of the Shakya dynasty- Siddhartha Gautam.
 His exact birthplace is preserved in Lumbini, Nepal inside the Maya Devi temple.
 Lumbini in Nepal is the holiest pilgrimage site for Buddhists all over the world.
+This holy place is adorned with calm guardians, historic stupas, and a sacred Bodhi tree, inspiring peace and reverence.
+Visitors come to Lumbini from all over the world to pay their respects, seek solace, and absorb the atmosphere of enlightenment that saturates the area.

 6. Surprising Internet Speed